This healthy carrot and orange soup recipe is not just delicious but also incredibly nourishing, filling, and made with only good-for-you ingredients.

 - 32 oz low-sodium vegetable broth 4 cups (946 ml)

-- 1 cup packed parsley leaves or one large handful, plus extra for garnish (or replace with fresh spinach leaves up to 30 grams)
+- 1 cup packed spinach leaves (30 grams) or replace with fresh parsley leaves (25 grams)

 - ½ cup fresh orange juice 113 ml (the equivalent of 2 large oranges juiced)